EmotiBit/EmotiBit_Docs/Getting_Started.md

   - We use the [`bossac`](http://manpages.ubuntu.com/manpages/bionic/man1/bossac.1.html) command line tool to upload binary files to the feather.
   - There are 2 requirements to run bossac
     - COM port the feather is detected on
-    - the bin file(*provided in the software release*)
+    - The bin file(*provided in the software release*)
   - To perform the operations manually, the follow the below listed steps:
+    - Navigate to the folder data folder, located inside the folder extracted in the step above.
+      - The path to the data folder should look like `ofxEmotiBit/EmotiBitFirmwareInstaller/bin/data`
+    - Open a `cmd prompt` window for Windows or `terminal` for linux at this location
     - Connect the feather to the computer using a data-capable USB cable
+      - The EmotiBit should not be stacked.
-    - Double-press the reset button to set the feather in programmer mode
+    - Double-press the reset button to set the feather in programmer mode.
+      - You should see the RED LED on the feather pulsating!
     - Upload the firmware updater sketch by running (*replace bossac with bossac.exe for windows*)
-      - `bossac -i -d --port=YOUR_FEATHER_COM_PORT -U true -i -e -w -v locationOfBinFile -R`
+      - `./bossac -i -d --port=YOUR_FEATHER_COM_PORT -U true -i -e -w -v ./WINC/FirmwareUpdater.ino.feather_m0.bin -R`
-    - Update the WINC F by running
+    - Update the WINC F by running (*replace FirmwareUploader with FirmwareUploader.exe for windows*)
-      - `FirmwareUploader -port YOUR_FEATHER_COM_PORT -firmware pathTo_m2m_aio_3a0.bin`
+      - `./WINC/FirmwareUploader -port YOUR_FEATHER_COM_PORT -firmware ./WINC/m2m_aio_3a0.bin`
     - Double-press the reset button to set the feather in programmer mode
     - Upload the EmotiBit FW using (*replace bossac with bossac.exe for windows*)
-      - `bossac -i -d --port=YOUR_FEATHER_COM_PORT -U true -i -e -w -v locationOfEmotiBitFwBinFile -R`
+      - `./bossac -i -d --port=YOUR_FEATHER_COM_PORT -U true -i -e -w -v EmotiBit_stock_firmware.ino.feather_m0.bin -R`
   </details>
 # EmotiBit Bootup